-Course Descriptions (PSY)

-101. INTRODUCTION TO PSYCHOLOGY.......4

-Introduces the study of the actions, thoughts, and feelings of humans and non-human animals.
+COURSE DESCRIPTIONS (PSY) 101.
+INTRODUCTION TO PSYCHOLOGY4 Introduces the study of the actions, thoughts, and feelings of humans and non-human animals.
 Topics covered include the biological basis of mental processes and behavior, learning, memory, language, development, social factors, personality, and psychological disorders.
-Fall and alternate springs.
-SOCIAL SCIENCES EXPLORATIONS

-205. INTRODUCTION TO RESEARCH METHODS AND LAB4

-Prerequisites: Psychology major or consent of instructor.
+SOCIAL SCIENCES EXPLORATION 205.
+INTRODUCTION TO RESEARCH METHODS AND LAB4 Prerequisites: Psychology major or consent of instructor.
 This course explores the study of the scientific methods of psychology, including experimental and observational techniques through lecture and hands-on laboratory experiences.
 Topics include research ethics, problem identification and hypothesis formation, critical reading of peer-reviewed literature, research design, minor application of statistics, collection and interpretation of data, and research description.
 Spring.

-210. BIOLOGICAL PSYCHOLOGY4

-This course explore the biological basis of behavior and mental processes with a concentration on brain structure and function.
+210. BIOLOGICAL PSYCHOLOGY4 Introduction to behavioral neuroscience.
+This course explores the biological basis of behavior and mental processes with a concentration on brain structure and function.
 Topics will include brain anatomy and physiology, neural communication, drugs and addiction, sensation, sleep, emotion, sex, hunger and thirst, learning, language, memory, and psychopathology.
-Students will develop a robust understanding of how human thoughts and actions arise from the brain.
-(Same as BIOL 210, NEUR 210) Fall.

-An investigation of the science of the mind, including how we obtain and process information, retain it in memory, and use it to interact with the world.
-Topics will include the neural and cognitive bases of perception attention memory, categorization decision-making, and language.
+Students will develop a robust understanding of how mental processes and behaviors arise from the brain.
+Fall.
+230. COGNITION4 An introduction to the science of the mind, including how we obtain and process information, retain it in memory, and use it to interact with the world.
+Topics will include the neural and cognitive bases of perception, attention, memory, categorization, decision-making, and language.
 Spring.
-SOCIAL SCIENCES FOUNDATION

-250. HUMAN GROWTH AND DEVELOPMENT......4

-Corequisite: CO 151.
+SOCIAL SCIENCES EXPLORATION 250.
+HUMAN GROWTH AND DEVELOPMENT4 Corequisite: CO 151.
 A study of the aspects of human behavior that change from conception through adulthood and the processes that account for these changes.
 A review of the major theories set forth to explain different aspects of human development is included.
 Students may, after the first day of class, drop the Community component of Trek.
-Fall and spring.
-SOCIAL SCIENCES EXPLORATIONS

-An introduction to the scientific study of social behavior of individuals and small groups.
-Topics include morality and helping behavior; conformity and obedience; cultural influences; group processes; attitude, stereotypes, and prejudice; bias in everyday judgements; and research ethics.
-Fall.
-(Same as SOC 260) SOCIAL SCIENCES FOUNDATION

-290. INTERDISCIPLINARY STUDIES4
+SOCIAL SCIENCES EXPLORATION 260.
+SOCIAL PSYCHOLOGY4 An introduction to the scientific study of social behavior of individuals and small groups.
+Topics include morality and helping behavior; conformity and obedience; cultural influences; group processes; attitudes, stereotypes, and prejudice; bias in everyday judgments; and research ethics.
+(Same as SOC 260) SOCIAL SCIENCES EXPLORATION 262.
+INTRODUCTION TO COUNSELING4 This course introduces students to counseling as a profession and the scientist/practitioner model.
+We will discuss the subject matter of counseling, populations that counseling seeks to serve, technical tools needed for practice, current unresolved issues and controversies in the field, and how these will affect the theories and techniques of the future.
+Students will also learn about evolving requirements to enter the profession.
+265. SELF AND IDENTITY4 The question, "Who am I?" has long interested both laypeople and psychologists.
+This course will explore how people answer this question, surveying scientific theories relating to the self along with the empirical research behind those theories.
+Students will apply what they learn to their own lives, evaluate how they acquire self-knowledge and construct their identities, and reflect on how their self-beliefs and self-related mental processes influence their thoughts, feelings, and behavior.
+SOCIAL SCIENCES EXPLORATION 290.
+INTERDISCIPLINARY STUDIES4